AS Actuator FAQ

 Q: How is it the IS/ISD/ISD-CR is so short overall?
 Isn't the motor coupled to the ballscrew, and if so, when should I replace the coupler/brushes/motor?

 A: The "IS" in IS/ISD/ISD-CR stands for "Integrated Series" meaning that the ballscrew and motor are integrated.
 There is no coupling for the motor because the motor windings fit around the end of the ballscrew which has a magnet attached (keyed).
-In essence, the ballscrew with the magnet, is the rotor.
-There are no brushes to replace as it is an AC brushless servo.
+In essence, the ballscrew with the magnet is the rotor.
+There are no brushes to replace it as it is an AC brushless servo.

 Q: Is there any way to home the IS faster than the standard 10 mm/sec velocity?